- Farm Visit: Mark's Melon Patch – Dawson, Georgia | Johnny's Selected Seeds 40th Anniversary

 - Cucumis melo Melon Production • Tech Sheet (PDF)

+Oblate, oval or piriform in shape, these are melons in the Makuwa group with white flesh with light aroma.
 'Torpedo' is an extra-early variety with crisp, white, moderately sweet flesh, popular in Korea and other areas of Asia.

-Ripeness Indicators.)
+These small French melons are related to the cantaloupe group, with flesh similar to cantaloupes but even more highly aromatic.
+The rind may be either smooth or slightly netted, and will have characteristic sutures.
+Readiness can be trickier to determine than most other types.
+(See section on Ripeness Indicators.)
 Uncommon at big-box stores because their thin skin and soft flesh makes them difficult to ship without damage, Charentais have flavor and fragrance with notes of jasmine and honeysuckle.
 Originating in the mild, fertile Charentes region of West-Central France, the Charentais are some of the most revered melons in the world.

+Originating in Spain, piel de sapo means "toad skin," a testament to the distinctively thick, blotchy-green and yellow-speckled rind of this group.
+They are also known as Christmas or Santa Claus melons as typical, older varieties tended to be very large and extremely late-maturing, with good keeping quality.
 'Lambkin' is smaller and much earlier to mature than the older cultivars.
 In the Inodorous group, Piel de Sapo have pale green to white, sweetly mild-tasting flesh.

 Use our downloadable/printable PDF charts to compare distinguishing characteristics and features of all our C. melo varieties or just the cantaloupe varieties.